WMVN (FM)

-WMVN (100.3 MHz, "96.5/100.3 The Beat") is a rhythmic top 40 FM radio station serving the Syracuse and a part of the Utica-Rome, New York market.
+WMVN (100.3 MHz, "96.5/100.3 The Beat") is a rhythmic top 40 FM radio station serving the Syracuse and a part of the Utica–Rome market.
 WMVN is licensed to Sylvan Beach, New York.
-A separate translator, W243AB, serves the city of Syracuse, New York on the 96.5 frequency (hence the "96.5/100.3 The Beat" branding).
-The station is located at 401 West Kirkpatrick St, in Syracuse, NY.
+A separate translator W243AB, serves the city of Westvale, New York, on the 96.5 frequency (hence the "96.5/100.3 The Beat" branding).
+The station's studios are located on West Kirkpatrick Street in Syracuse.

 History

 As Radio Disney

-WMVN signed on in 1999 as WBGJ, as a simulcast of the Radio Disney affiliated sister stations WOLF and WWLF.
+WMVN signed on in June 2001 as WBGJ, a simulcast of the Radio Disney affiliated sister stations WOLF and WWLF.

 As "Movin'"

 In October 2006, the station changed its call sign to WWLF-FM.
-On December 6, 2006, the station flipped its format to Rhythmic Adult Contemporary, becoming the tenth station to adopt the MOViN' format, along with sister station WOLF-FM (96.7).
+On December 6, 2006, the station flipped its format to rhythmic adult contemporary, becoming the tenth station to adopt the MOViN' format, along with sister station WOLF-FM (96.7).
 The AM stations continued to carry Radio Disney programming through 2014.

 In August 2009, WWLF-FM and WOLF-FM changed their call signs to WMVU (100.3) and WMVN (96.7).
-This allowed sister station FM 105.1 to adopt the WOLF-FM call letters, as it transitioned to a country music format known as "The Wolf."
-The WMVN call sign had been available since January 2009, when the current WXOS in St. Louis, Missouri abandoned the Movin' format and thus the call sign.
+This allowed sister station FM 105.1 to adopt the WOLF-FM call letters, as it transitioned to a country music format known as "The Wolf".
+The WMVN call sign had been available since January 2009, when the current WXOS in St. Louis, Missouri, abandoned the Movin' format and thus the call sign.

-On November 30, 2009, WMVU and WMVN (the WMVN calls moving to 100.3) split their simulcast, with 96.7 flipping to country, simulcasting WOLF-FM 105.1 FM DeRuyter, NY, with new calls WWLF-FM.
+On November 30, 2009, WMVU and WMVN split their simulcast, with 96.7 flipping to country, simulcasting WOLF-FM with new calls WWLF-FM.
+The WMVN call sign was concurrently moved to 100.3.

 As "The Beat"

 On November 9, 2016, WMVN began stunting with the sound of a heartbeat and liners promoting a change at 4 p.m. on that date.
-At that time, WMVN flipped to Rhythmic CHR as "96.5/100.3 The Beat".
-The first song on The Beat was "No Problem" by Chance the Rapper.
+At that time, WMVN flipped to rhythmic CHR as "96.5/100.3 The Beat".
+The first song on "The Beat" was "No Problem" by Chance the Rapper.

 In late 2017, WMVN began HD radio broadcasts.
 It also began simulcasting sister stations WSEN and WOLF-FM on its HD2 and HD3 subchannels, respectively.